 Checks are the Devil.

 Anyhow, the problem with paying by check is the perennial problem of all people who expect payment promptly: sometimes you need to be paid before the client has the money to pay you.
 And sometimes, especially in poorer areas, these same clients will not have overdraft protection or, if they do, the bank is in no way about to honor a check for $3,000 from McDonald’s Mike, the accused drunk driver with a checking account balance lower than Challenger Deep (like four patent attorneys with an interest in nerdy shit just came a little in their Brooks Brothers at that one).
-And when that happens, the process in an attorney’s office is something like this:
+If he owned a business, it might be a different story since some banks allow overdraft protection to customers.
+You can even see what are Business Overdraft Services by visiting here.
+However, McDonald’s Mike wouldn’t get the chance and when that happens, the process in an attorney’s office is something like this:

 - You deposit the check;